redditwow/r-wow/data/wow-sidebar.md

 #Subreddit of the Day

-/r/Transmogrification - See how beautiful wow can be.
+/r/Transmogrification - your body is a wonderland.

 [All related subreddits](/r/wow/wiki/related)